aphasia0/techbite/src/assets/md/lombok.md

 Some argue that the generated code may not be as efficient as hand-written code, and that the annotations may make the code less readable and maintainable in the long term.
 Additionally, some developers may find it challenging to debug generated code.

 # Java Records
-Staring from java 14 we have some similar functionality built in into the language
+Starting from java 14 we have some similar functionality built in into the language

 ```java
 public record Person (String name, String address) {}